dovadyah/node-rest-api/README.md

-## A small API for products and orders.
+## A RESTful API created with Node, Express, and MongoDB.

 We are creating a small API that allows use to acces two resources: products and orders.
 We integrate error and CORS handling, and practice modular programming with the use of node modules.